Are Towing Apps Motor Clubs In Disguise?

 Heather Shelton, Vice President of Honk, says, “Our goal is to turn a bad experience [a stranded motorist’s experience] into a better one.
 And we know that we can’t accomplish that using traditional methods…that include traditional compensation.
 All our providers are independent contractors, and we don’t dictate rates.”

 But what about volume?
 Granted, even the oldest of these Apps has only been around for a few years, but if any of them are going to have a shot at disrupting entrenched competitors, they’re going to have to do more business.
-Towers from all over the country can attest to the fact that income from these Apps isn’t really having an impact on their bottom line.
+If you’re a tower from anywhere in the country, you might question is providing roadside assistance a waste of your time.
+As most towers can attest to the fact that income from these Apps isn’t really having an impact on their bottom line.

 Kathol; “Urgent.ly is now part of AT&T’s Connected Car Platform and will be partnering with a luxury automotive brand in the following months, so we expect volume to more than double or even triple.”